 Female Poverty Rate

-The race most likely to be in poverty in DeKalb County, Georgia is Native, with 29.77% below the poverty level.
+The race most likely to be in poverty in DeKalb County, Georgia is Islander, with 32.60% below the poverty level.

 The race least likely to be in poverty in DeKalb County, Georgia is Other, with NaN% below the poverty level.